Zacualpan, State of Mexico

 Zacualpan is one of the 125 municipalities in the State of Mexico in Mexico.
-It's municipal seat and largest settlement is the town of Zacualpan.
-It's located to the South of the state sharing a border with the State of Guerrero, 40 minutes from Ixtapan de la Sal, 1 hour and 50 minutes from the city of Toluca (the State's Capital), and 2 and a half hours from Mexico City.
+Its municipal seat and largest settlement is the town of Zacualpan.
+It is located to the South of the state sharing a border with the State of Guerrero, 40 minutes from Ixtapan de la Sal, 1 hour and 50 minutes from the city of Toluca (the State's Capital), and 2 1/2 hours from Mexico City.
 The municipality covers an area of 305.5 km^{2} (1.35% of the area of the State of Mexico).
 Zacualpan is delimited to the North by the municipalities of Almoloya de Alquisiras and Coatepec Harinas, to the East by Ixtapan de la Sal and the municipality of Pilcaya (Guerrero), to the West by Sultepec, and to the South by Pilcaya, Tetipac, and Pedro Ascencio de Alquisiras (Guerrero).

 The official name of the capital of the municipality is Real de Minas Zacualpan.
 The capital of the municipality was the first mining town established in the American Continent and mining is still an important economic activity in the life of its inhabitants.
 Due to its mining roots, its colonial buildings, and its landscape, Zacualpan was named "Pueblo con Encanto" (A Town with Charm) between 2006 and 2009.

 The Spanish opened silver mines here around 1540.

 As of 2005, the municipality had a total population of 13,800.

 Etymology

-The name of Zacualpan comes from the nahuatl words tzacualli (something that hides, stores, or conceals) and pan (on or above).
+The name of Zacualpan comes from the Nahuatl words tzacualli (something that hides, stores, or conceals) and pan (on or above).
 The hieroglyph that represents the town's seal contains two figures: a 5-step pyramid and an open hand above it.
 In the Codex Mendoza, the meaning of this hieroglyph has been established as A place where valuable objects are stored.